alfredfrancis/git-hotspots/README.md

 - Checks if the current directory is a Git repository.
 - Analyzes Git commits from the last 1 year.
 - Identifies top hotspot files and directories based on commit count.
+- Identifies the top contributor for each file and directory.
+- Configurable number of top files and directories to display.
 - Presents the hotspots in a clear, terminal-based user interface.

 ## Installation